Vattenfall wins case against German nuclear phaseout | DW | 12.11.2020

 The court ruled in favor of Swedish energy firm Vattenfall in its case against the German government relating to the nuclear power plants Brunsbüttel, Krümmel and Mülheim-Kärlich.

-The court found that the conditions for compensation payments were unclearly regulated and that previous amendment to the law could lead to a double reduction of claims.
+The court found that the conditions for compensation payments were unclearly regulated and that previous amendments to the law could lead to a double reduction of claims.

 Read more: Germany's nuclear phaseout explained

-A 2016 ruling forced the government to amend the Atomic Energy Act in 2018, however the court found the changes were insufficient and had not even come into force yet due to a lack of approval by the European Commission.
+A 2016 ruling forced the government to amend the Atomic Energy Act in 2018, however, the court found the changes were insufficient and had not come into force yet due to a lack of approval by the European Commission.

 Germany reversed its position on nuclear power after Japan's 2011 Fukushima nuclear disaster.
 Just a few months after extending approvals for 17 German nuclear power plants it withdrew them.
 By the end of 2022 at the latest, all nuclear power plants must be taken off the grid.